Mikoyan-Gurevich MiG-23: Fuel

 The prototype version of the MiG-23 carried three fuel tanks in the fuselage, with capacities of 1920, 820 and 710 l respectively.
 Additionally, each wing carried three integral fuel tanks of 62.5, 137.5 and 200 l.
 The No. 2 fuel tank in the fuselage also functioned as the aircraft's carry-through wingbox and was welded together with thick plates of VNS-2 steel alloy.
 The MiG-23 Edition 1971 redesign allowed for a fourth tank carrying 470 l to be fitted in the rear of the fuselage.
 This fuel capacity gave the MiG-23 better endurance than a "clean" F-4 (carrying no drop tanks); if traveling at the MiG-23's endurance speed of 230 knots an individual sortie could be stretched out to an hour, though if the afterburner was used that could fall down to around 45 minutes or less.
-Introduced with the MiG-23M were plumbed pylons under the movable wing panels which could be fitted with 800 l drop tanks, though these could only be carried with the wings at full spread and had to be jettisoned otherwise, and a third 800-liter drop tank could be carried under the fuselage on the MiG-23ML.
+Introduced with the MiG-23M were plumbed pylons under the movable wing panels which could be fitted with 800 l drop tanks, though these could only be carried with the wings at full spread and had to be jettisoned otherwise, and a third 800-liter (210 US gal) drop tank could be carried under the fuselage on the MiG-23ML.

 Early models of the MiG-23 ran into problems with the plane's No. 2 fuel tank suffering structural failures, which were especially problematic as the tanks were integral to the structure rather than contained within a fuel bladder.
 This meant that as the structure developed hairline fractures fuel would seep out.
 This eventually forced severe g-force limits until a solution could be found.
 Prior to quality being improved in later models, one fix was to weld a plate on the inside surface and a stiffener on the outer skin.